ronchi/guillotina_docs/README.md

-# guillotina_docs
+# Guillotina Docs
-Contribution to the Guillotina documentation
+The files contained in this repository are for the Guillotina project's documentation.